editor-rs/vscode-rust/doc/main.md

 Each mode is described in detail on its own page.

+Some configuration parameters effect both modes.
+They are described [there](common_configuration_parameters.md).

 Furthermore, the extension provides:

 * [Linting (the showing of diagnostics in the active text editor)](linting.md)